grote/seedvault-LFB/README.md

 as this is handled already by the Android backup system.
 Techniques introduced here might be applied to app backups in the future.

-# Data structures

-## Local caches

-### Files cache

-This cache is needed to quickly look up if a file has changed and if we have all of its chunks.
-It will probably implemented as a sqlite-based Room database.

-Contents:

-* URI (stripped by scheme and authority?) (`String` with index for fast lookups)
-* file size (`Long`)
-* last modified in milliseconds (`Long`)
-* generation added (MediaStore only) (`Long`)
-* generation modified (MediaStore only) (`Long`)
-* list of chunk IDs representing the file's contents
-* last seen in milliseconds (`Long`) or TTL counter (`Integer`)

-If the file's size, last modified timestamp (and generation) is still the same, it is considered to not have changed.
-In that case, we check that all file content chunks are (still) present in storage.

-If the file has not changed and all chunks are present, the file is not read/chunked/hashed again.
-Only a file metadata item is added to backup metadata.

-As the cache grows over time, we need a way to evict files eventually.
-This could happen by checking a last seen timestamp or by using a TTL counter or maybe even a boolean flag that gets checked after a successful pass over all files.
-A flag might not be ideal if the user adds/removes folder as backup targets.

-### Chunks cache

-This is used to determine whether we already have a chunk, to count references to it and also for statistics.

-It could be implemented as a (joined?) table in the same database as the files cache.

-* chunk ID (probably a hash/mac)
-* reference count
-* size

-If the reference count of a chunk reaches `0`, we can delete it from storage as it isn't used by a backup anymore.

-When making a backup pass and hitting the files cache, we need to check that all chunks are still available on storage.

-## Backup Archive

-The backup archive contains metadata about a single backup and is written to the storage after a successful backup run.

-* version - the backup version
-* name - a name of the backup
-* files - a list of all files in this backup
-  * URI (includes authority and storage volume)
-  * relative path
-  * name
-  * file size
-  * ordered list of chunk IDs (to re-assemble the file)
-* total size - sum of the size of all files, for stats
-* timeStart - when the backup run was started
-* timeEnd - when the backup run was finished

 # Operations

 ## Making a backup